-This gluten-free gravy is the most flavorful and the only recipe you will ever need again!
-It is made in just minutes from turkey, beef or chicken drippings but can also be made with store bought broth.
+This gluten free gravy is the most flavorful and the only recipe you will ever need again!
+It is made in just minutes from turkey, beef or chicken pan drippings but can also be made with store bought chicken broth.

-Gluten-free gravy is going to be the easiest recipe you ever make but one you will be so glad to have in your cooking arsenal.
-It literally takes five minutes to make and couldn’t be easier!
+This gluten free gravy is going to be the easiest recipe you ever make but one you will be so glad to have in your cooking arsenal.
+It literally takes five minutes to make.
+Like most good gravy, we keep it simple.

 Subscribe to This Vivacious Life

 Receive a free e-book of Instant Pot recipes!